-Sarcoma is cancer that develops in the tissues that support and connect parts of the body, including bone, fat, muscle, and soft tissue.
-Cancer begins when normal cells change and grow uncontrollably, forming a mass called a tumor.
+Sarcoma is cancer that develops in the tissues that support and connect parts of the body.
+These include bone, fat, muscle, and soft tissue.
+Cancer begins when healthy cells change and grow uncontrollably.
+They form a mass called a tumor.
 A tumor can be cancerous or benign.
-A cancerous tumor is malignant, meaning it can spread to other parts of the body.
+A cancerous tumor is malignant.
+This means that it can spread to other parts of the body.
 A benign tumor means the tumor will not spread.

 Looking for More of an Overview?

 If you would like additional introductory information, explore these related items.
 Please note these links take you to other sections on Cancer.Net:

 ASCO Answers Fact Sheet : Read a one-page fact sheet (available as a PDF) that offers an easy-to-print introduction to this type of cancer.

 Cancer.Net Patient Education Video : View a short video led by an ASCO expert in childhood cancer that provides basic information and areas of research.

 The next section in this guide is Statistics and it helps explain how many people are diagnosed with this disease and general survival rates.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.